eighttrigrams/us-vs-them/README.md

 21-164       0.00
 ```

-A git repository is already a history of versions each carrying a provenance
-marker — every revision of the file, in order, with the author of the change that
-made it.

-Name whichever side is the shorter list.
-The two flags are repeatable, and they are
-not mirror images of each other — they read differently on purpose.
+where 1.0 means fully human authored range.
+0.46 means originally human authored range, modified by agents to a certain degree.
+0.00 means fully agent authored.

+Parameters are:

 `--ours`: these are the humans, everonee else is considered an agent

 `--theirs`: these are agents, everyone else is considered human

+Name whichever side is the shorter list.
 Passing both arguments at the same time will be rejected.

 ## Development